 Government turnover.
-Finally, CRS must constantly reintroduce its services to community and local government leaders due to newly-elected officials and a statutory mandate that prevents the Agency from publicizing the details of much of its work.
-Furthermore, many of the people and communities CRS can serve pursuant to the Hate Crimes Prevention Act are still not familiar with CRS services because they did not fall under CRS jurisdiction before passage of the Act in 2009.
-For example, communities who may be targeted for violent hate crimes on the basis of gender, gender identity, sexual orientation, religion, or disability may not have worked with CRS in the past when its jurisdiction was focused on addressing racial tension.
+Finally, CRS must constantly reintroduce its services to community and local government leaders when those officials are newly elected because of CRS's statutory mandate that prevents the component from publicizing the details of much of its work.
+Moreover, many of the people and communities that CRS serves do not know that CRS can also serve pursuant to the Hate Crimes Prevention Act.
+For example, communities who may be targeted for violent hate crimes based on gender, gender identity, sexual orientation, religion, or disability may not have worked with CRS in the past when its jurisdiction was focused on addressing racial tension.
 Despite these challenges, CRS is not deterred from offering its services to communities in need.
-Through skillful conciliation and mediation, CRS's services can limit disruptions to community peace and stability, and the increase requested in the 2022 Budget would extend those services.
+Through skillful conciliation and mediation, CRS's services can limit disruptions to community peace and stability.
 For any jurisdictional conflict, CRS stands ready to offer its conflict resolution services to communities across the United States.